 When a Rel-5 LCS client or Rel-5 GMLC is going to send a location request and the client or the GMLC does not have a requestor identity, which corresponds to the location request, the client or the GMLC should send some special value as the requestor identity of the request.
 (Note: The actual value of the special value is outside the scope of the present document.)
-When a location request, expected to contain the requestor identity, is notified to the UE without requestor identity, the UE is able to judge that the requestor identity was dropped due to the lack of network capability.
+When a location request, expected to contain the requestor identity, is notified to the UE without requestor identity, the Rel-5 UE is able tomay judge that the requestor identity was dropped due to the lack of network capability.

-As an alternative, the requestor identity could be carried as part of the LCS client name.
+As an alternative, the requestor identity name could be carried as part of the LCS client name-but this is for further study.
 In this case, when an LCS client name, expected to contain the requestor identity, is notified to a Rel-5 UE without the requestor identity, the UE is able to judge that the requestor identity was not provided from the LCS client.
 But this alternative is for further study.